Management

 In 1972, in response to a growing awareness of the value of our coastal waters, Congress passed the Marine Protection, Research, and Sanctuaries Act.
 The act authorized the designation of National Marine Sanctuaries to protect significant waters and secure habitat for marine species, shelter historically significant shipwrecks and other cultural resources, and serve as valuable spots for research, fishing, wildlife viewing, boating, and tourism.
 Find out more about the National Marine Sanctuaries Act

 The National Oceanic and Atmospheric Administration's (NOAA) National Marine Sanctuaries protect some of our countries most dynamic and beautiful marine environments, and storied maritime heritage resources.
-Americans have been enjoying National Marine Sanctuaries for nearly 40 years and the Cordell Bank National Marine Sanctuary (CBNMS) is one of the fifteen sites managed by NOAA's Office of National Marine Sanctuaries.
-See more background on management of the sanctuaries
+Cordell Bank National Marine Sanctuary is one of 18 national marine sanctuaries and Papahānaumokuākea and Rose Atoll marine national monuments.
+Learn more about management of the sanctuaries.

 Cordell Bank National Marine Sanctuary